Heroes-Academy/OOP_Fall2016/docs/source/exercises/encapsulation_exercises.rst

 **Your task:**

 1. Create a second rectangle using the function.
-Draw this rectangle as you did in example 2.
+Draw this rectangle as you did in exercise 2.

-Example 4
+Exercise 4
 *********

 Inside the INIT section: